d4r1us-drk/temcon/README.md

-# Temperature Converter (temcon)
+# temcon - Temperature Converter Tool

 ## Introduction
-`temcon` is a command-line program that allows you to convert temperatures between Celsius, Fahrenheit, and Kelvin.
-This program is free software and is distributed under the GNU General Public License (GPL) version 3.0 or later.
+`temcon` is a simple command-line utility that allows you to convert temperatures between Celsius, Fahrenheit, and Kelvin.

 ## Usage
 ```